 The Cessna 180 was destroyed by the impact and fire, Federal Aviation Administration spokesman Ian Gregor told The Associated Press.

-"It was engulfed in flames on the ground," Alaska State Trooper spokeswoman Megan Peters said.
+"It was engulfed in flames on the ground," Alaska State Troopers spokeswoman Megan Peters said.

-The second plane, a Cessna single-engine, sustained significant damage but was able to return to Anchorage International Airport and make an emergency landing after the collision near Trapper Creek, 80 miles north of Anchorage.
+The second plane in Saturday's crash, a Cessna 206, sustained significant damage but was able to return to Anchorage International Airport and make an emergency landing.

 She said late Saturday that four bodies were recovered from the wreckage.
 Authorities initially said at least two people were killed.